-Urbanism, Urban Design, Graphic Design and Heritage
+Urbanism, Graphic Design and Cultural Heritage.

 Robert's research is guided by the question: How do graphic objects facilitate the function of cities and urban places?
 He uses the lens of graphic design as urban design to understand the people-place interface at the macro, meso, and micro scale.

 Since 2018 he has led the Urbanism theme for the University’s Built Environment Beacon, and in 2019 he established the Graphic Design Research Unit at Loughborough.

 He is also one of the founding voluntary members of the Leicester Urban Observatory (since 2015), actively leading and participating in events (e.g. summer school, workshop, and public lecture).
 The most recent initiative he is leading is a series of Urbanism in Focus events in collaboration with LCB Depot in Leicester.
 Furthermore, the currently co-leads The Impact Hub with Dr Falli Palaiologou and Dr Asya Natapov.

 These interactions beyond academia benefit from the extensive experience gained in industry (1986–2001) when he worked on more than 1000 design projects for world-leading organisations.